Flying-Rat/GodotEOS/README.md

 3. Note your Product ID, Sandbox ID, and Deployment ID

 ### 2. Godot Project Setup
-1. Add the GodotEpic plugin to your project
+1. Add the GodotEOS plugin to your project
 2. Create an autoload for `EpicOS` (the plugin will handle this automatically)
 3. Configure your EOS credentials in the project settings